Funkadelic’s Maggot Brain – Who Says a Funk Band Can’t Play Rock?

-This summer, George Clinton and Parliament-Funkadelic come to Liverpool for the first time since 1971.
+This spring, George Clinton and Parliament-Funkadelic lands for the final time.
+An all-nighter at Manchester’s Albert Hall.
 This will be a full-on Parliafuckadelicment thang.
 P. Funk, uncut funk, The Bomb, and, deeper still, the Mothership Connection, and a must-see opportunity to see the genius behind it all: George Clinton, the one man who links doo-wop to hip-hop and everything in between.

 On that first visit, the P. Funk collective were still touring purely under the Funkadelic banner, the Parliament name being tied up in legalities.
 They were over here to support their latest record – a truly astonishing display of funk, soul, psychedelia and rock & roll called Maggot Brain.
 If you were to invent a word to describe the sound of this album, you would probably stumble across the word Funkadelic.